Evaluation of machine-learning models to measure individualized treatment effects from randomized clinical trial data with time-to-event outcomes: Material and Methods

 \subsubsection{Machine learning algorithms adapted to time-to-event outcomes}

 The hypotheses of the linear CoxPH model are restrictive, for instance, when nonlinear and complex interactions exist in the data.
-Here, we focus on artificial neural networks and random forests, as these algorithms can model complex patterns.
+Here, we focus on artificial neural networks and random forests, as these algorithms are well-suited to model complex interaction patterns.

 \cite{Kvamme2019} introduced a method called CoxCC that uses a loss function based on a case-control approximation.
-They proposed to randomly sample a new set of controls at each iteration instead of keeping control samples fixed.
+They proposed randomly sampling a new set of controls at each iteration instead of keeping the control samples fixed.
 The loss is written as:

-with $\Tilde{\mathcal{R}}_{i}$ a subset of the risk set $\mathcal{\mathcal{R}}_{i}$ at time $t$ including individual $i$. $i$ represents the case, and the $j$'s are the controls sampled from the risk set. $\phi$ represents the transformation operated by the FNN on the input variables.
+with $\tilde{\mathcal{R}}_{i}$ a subset of the risk set $\mathcal{\mathcal{R}}_{i}$ at time $t$ including individual $i$. $i$ represents the case, and the $j$'s are the controls sampled from the risk set. $\phi$ represents the transformation operated by the FNN on the input variables.
 CoxCC can be trained with this specific loss (Equation~\ref{equ:loss_coxcc}) using a mini-batch gradient descent algorithm.